On Perfect Privacy: Non-private information vs.

-where the first inequality is due to the data processing inequality applied on the Markov chain $X-W-Y$, i.e., $I(W;Y)\geq I(X;Y)$, and the second inequality is a direct result of the fact that $W=Y$ satisfies the constraints in (\ref{pr}).
+Since $H(W|Y)=0$ implies that $W$ is a deterministic function of $Y$, (\ref{pr}) means that among all the functions of $Y$ that make $X$ and $Y$ conditionally independent, we want to find the one with the lowest entropy.
+It can be verified that $I(X;Y)\leq C_X(Y)\leq H(Y)$, where the first inequality is due to the data processing inequality applied on the Markov chain $X-W-Y$, i.e., $I(W;Y)\geq I(X;Y)$, and the second inequality is a direct result of the fact that $W=Y$ satisfies the constraints in (\ref{pr}).

 The \textit{non-private information about $X$ carried by $Y$} is defined in \cite{Shahab1} as

 Let $T^{\mathcal{X}}:\mathcal{Y}\to\mathcal{P}(\mathcal{X})$ be a mapping from $\mathcal{Y}$ to the probability simplex on $\mathcal{X}$ defined by $y\to p_{X|Y}(\cdot|y)$.
 It was shown in \cite[Theorem 3]{Shahab1} that the minimizer in (\ref{pr}) is $W^*=T^{\mathcal{X}}(Y)$; and hence,